THINGS GREEN: HOME | GARDEN | AG | FARM | RANCH

 Fish Hydrolysate vs emulsion

-Question: Someone on a Facebook group recently suggested that I use a fish hydrolysate for my potted plants.
+Question asked on the radio show: Someone on a Facebook group recently suggested that I use a fish hydrolysate for my potted plants.
 I have fish emulsion, is that okay to use?

 Comments are closed.